SunatP/OptimizeAndroidSystem/Record/CPU Governors/README.md

 ### Impulse

 Summary:
-PERFORMANCE: EXCELLENT, BATTERY LIFE: GREAT, COMPATIBILITY: GREAT
+PERFORMANCE : EXCELLENT, BATTERY LIFE : GREAT, COMPATIBILITY : GREAT

 Description:
 An improved version of interactive modified by neobuddy89.
 Impulse aims to have a balance between battery and performance just like interactive but has some tweaks to save battery.